Siritt03/AHDS/README.md

 Extract the year and titleof each article and store these in a tab separated file with three columns: PMID, year, and title.

 Remove any xml tags(e.g.<i>and </i>)from the titles.
-Remove any rows forarticles that do not have a title
+Remove any rows forarticles that do not have a title.

 ### Step3: Tidytext